ardhiraka/talent_fair_sample_challenge/legacy/old_tf4/README.md

 5. Conclusion / Overall Analysis <br/>
    Write your findings, conclusion, and/or overall analysis here.

-You can make dashboard or apps out of the data provided using Tableau, Data Studio, Streamlit, Quicksight, or your own preferred platform.
+You can also make dashboard or apps out of the data provided using Tableau, Data Studio, Streamlit, or your own preferred platform.

 <!-- You can work on either on one of those projects or both. -->